HofstraDoboli/ROBOTS_CSC15_F22/README.md

     1. Type `cd programs\AlphaBot2\AlphaBot2\python\` and enter at the raspberry pi prompt.
     2. Type `ls` and enter.
 You will see a list of python files.
+    3. To run a program type: `python program_name.py`
+    3. To stop a program with an infinite loop, type `CTRL-C` on the putty/terminal window.

 ## Access robot's code ##